xlight05/katacoda-scenarios/cellery/hello-world/step2.md

 It will create a folder for your project.
 Switch in to the newly created project
 `cd hello-world`{{execute}}

 Cellery will automatically generate a hello world cell file for you.

 Since this is a hello world scenario, we can use the auto generated cell file.

-This scenario simply deploys a static Hello world web page written by HTML.
+This hello world cell simply deploys a static Hello world web page written by HTML.

-You can examine cell that was created.
+You can examine cell that was created from the editor.

 It is kinda self explanatory however in next step we will be learning about each field detailed.